justinas/paas/DESIGN.md

 ### Authentication and authorization

 `paasd` uses mTLS to authenticate the clients via client certificates.
-No other authorization mechanisms are to be implemented, meaning any user that connects with a valid certificate is authorized to spawn new processes and take actions on any existing processes.
+Upon connection, it is validated that the client has a valid certificate, issued by the *client CA*.

+We assume that every client has a unique certificate and so use the certificates to uniquely identify clients.
+Internally, a cryptographic hash of the client certificate could be used to have a short, strong identifier for a client.

+All authenticated users are allowed to spawn processes.
+However, any given user is only authorized to manage (read logs, read status, stop) the processes that they themselves have spawned.

-For the PoC, both server and client certificates will be hardcoded and committed to the repository.
+For the PoC, both server and client certificates, as well as server CA and client CA certificates will be hardcoded and committed to the repository.

 ### Other considerations